AshwaqKhalil/neptune-examples/README.md

 ## Python Examples

-### Quick Start
+### Getting Started
 The goal of this example is to create a simple parameterizable job that generates sine and cosine as functions of time (in seconds), with the provided `amplitude` and `sampling_rate`.
 The full description of the example can be found in the
-<a target="_blank" href="https://neptune/deepsense.io/versions/latest/examples/quick-start.html">documentation</a>.
+<a target="_blank" href="https://neptune/deepsense.io/versions/latest/getting-started.html">documentation</a>.

 #### Run Command

     neptune run main.py --config config.yaml --dump-dir-url my_dump_dir

 ### Handwritten Digits Recognition
 This example is an adaptation of source code from the deep learning
 <a target="_blank" href="https://keras.io/">Keras</a>